Boljoon Church: Church history

 Boljoon (also spelled Boljo-on) began as a small Christian settlement named Nabulho.
-It became a visita or chapel of ease of Sialo in 1599, with the small chapel being dedicated to the patronage of the Virgin Mary.
+It became a visita or chapel of ease of Sialo in 1599, with the small chapel being dedicated to the Patronage of the Virgin Mary.
 It was elevated to a parish on October 31, 1690, by Father Francisco de Zamora, Provincial of the Augustinians, as a result of the increasing number of Christians in the area.
 The decision was implemented upon the appointment of Father Nicolás de la Cuadra as its first parish priest on April 5, 1692.
 By 1732, the Augustinians proposed to leave Boljoon owing to a shortage of priests; they eventually left on September 27, 1737.
 Administration of Boljoon was later transferred to the Jesuits.
-The Augustinians regained Boljoon in 1747, under an arrangement by which they ceded the settlements of Liloan, Cotcot, and Maraling to the Jesuits.
+The Augustinians regained Boljoon in 1747, under an arrangement by which they ceded to the Jesuits the settlements of Liloan, Cotcot, and Maraling.
+In 1949, the Archdiocese of Cebu took charge of Boljoon.
+Father Zacarías Suñer was appointed as the first secular parish priest of Boljoon in 1958.

 Architectural history

 In 1782, earlier buildings in Boljoon were destroyed by pirates.
 The present church was built by Augustinian priest Father Ambrosio Otero in 1783.
 Construction of the church was continued by Father Manuel Cordero in 1794 and completed by Father Julián Bermejo.
 Father Bermejo also built other structures as part of Boljoon's defense network, such as the watchtowers and blockhouse.
 The church was later restored by Father Leandro Morán, the last Augustinian priest of Boljoon, who served from 1920 to 1948.
-The following year, the Archdiocese of Cebu took charge of Boljoon.
-Father Zacarias Suñer was appointed as the first secular parish priest of Boljoon in 1958.

 In 2007, restoration work was performed through the Boljoon Heritage Foundation, with funding from the Cebu Provincial Government.

 Historical and cultural designations

 The church was declared as a National Historical Landmark by the National Historical Institute in 1999, and it was listed as a National Cultural Treasure by the National Museum of the Philippines in 2001.

 It is the only church in Cebu listed as a National Cultural Treasure.
 It is also a candidate for UNESCO World Heritage Sites of the Philippines under the Baroque Churches of the Philippines (Extension) nomination, along with the San Pedro Apóstol Parish Church in Loboc, Bohol, La Inmaculada Concepción in Guiuan, Eastern Samar, San Matías in Tumauini, Isabela, and San Isidro Labrador in Lazi, Siquijor.